French carmaker Renault cuts 2019 revenue outlook

 The global auto industry has been hit by China’s slowing economy and a trade dispute between Beijing and Washington.

-Earlier this week, Renault’s partner Nissan (7201.T) unveiled its biggest restructuring plan in a decade, while Aston Martin (AML.L) cut its 2019 volumes forecast.

-Reporting by Gilles Guillaume, Laurence Frost and Sudip Kar-Gupta, Editing by Sherry Jacob-Phillips
+Earlier this week, Renault’s partner Nissan unveiled its biggest restructuring plan in a decade, while Aston Martin cut its 2019 volumes forecast.
+(Reporting by Gilles Guillaume, Laurence Frost and Sudip Kar-Gupta, Editing by Sherry Jacob-Phillips)